singer-io/tap-zuora/README.md

 }
 ```

-Run discovery mode in order to view the schema
+Run discovery mode in order to obtain the schema with everything that can be exported:

 ```
 tap-zuora -c config.json --discover > catalog.json